yamcs/yamcs/docs/server-manual/links/yamcs-cascading.rst

   The /yamcs system parameters will be renamed such that ``/yamcs/a/b/c/parameter_name`` is saved in the local archive as ``/yamcs/upstreamName_a/b/c/parameter_name``.

 ppRealtimeStream (string)
   Stream to which the parameter packets will be sent.
-Default: "pp_realtime".
+Default: ``pp_realtime``.

 tc (boolean)
   Allow to send TC and subscribe to command history.

-  All the command history entries received from the upstream server will be renamed to the shape yamcs<uspstreamName>_OriginalEntryName.
+  All the command history entries received from the upstream server will be renamed to the shape yamcs<upstreamName>_OriginalEntryName.

-  Exception make those added in the keepUpstreamAcks configuration.
+  Exception make those added in the ``keepUpstreamAcks`` configuration.

   Default: true